byondreal/getsetprop/README.md

     assert(obj.a.b.c === 'lol');
 ```

-- Does not allow defined value for object paths
+- Does not allow value with `object path`

 ```
     var obj = { a: { b: { c: 'value' } } };